-Students will have FREE access to e-books, articles, e-magazines, music downloads, one-on-one online homework help, dozens of databases, books, DVDs, and more!
+Students will have FREE access to e-books, articles, e-magazines, one-on-one online homework help, dozens of databases, books, DVDs, and more!
 There are materials offered for different reading levels, in different languages, accessible at school and at home.

 Why are you providing a digital and not a physical library card with Library Port?

 The cards will be easy to memorize, containing your student's 5 or 6-digit ID.
 We value your security and understand students have a hard time keeping track of physical cards.
 Students will be able to use their cards by typing memorized numbers for electronic materials and identifying themselves to library staff to check out physical materials.
 This process is similar to how they check out materials at their school and order school lunches.